-How to build a functional PVC pool towel rack.
-A simple DIY that is perfect for your backyard pool needs.
+A simple DIY to build a functional PVC pool towel rack that is perfect for your backyard pool needs.

-There are so many great things you can do with PVC pipe, from kids car washes to shoe organizers.
+There are so many great things you can do with PVC pipes, from kids' car washes to shoe organizers.

-Of course, you can purchase one if you would like but we didn't really need one that big nor did I want to spend $200+.
+Of course, you can purchase one if you would like, but we didn't really need one that big nor did I want to spend $200+.

-DIY PVC Pool Towel Rack
+Materials you will need to make a DIY Pool Towel Rack

 (3) 10' PVC Pipes

-(We used 1 1/4″ piping if you use a smaller/bigger size make sure you get the correct fittings as well)
+(We used 1 ¼" piping.
+If you use a smaller/bigger size make sure you get the correct fittings as well)

-(4) 1 1/4″ elbows (the feet)
+(4) 1 ¼" elbows (the feet)

-(4) 1 1/4″ tees
+(4) 1 ¼" tees

-(4) 1 1/4″ 90* elbow with slip
+(4) 1 ¼" 90° elbow with slip

 This would work in place of the tee and elbow with the slip if you can find one in the sizing you need.
-We couldn't find any in the 1 1/4″ size.
+We couldn't find any in the 1 ¼" size.

-(4) 37″ pipe cuts (legs)
+(4) 37" pipe cuts (legs)

-(2) 60″ pipe cuts (towel bars)
+(2) 60" pipe cuts (towel bars)

-(4) 17.5″ pipe cuts (side bars, top & bottom)
+(4) 17.5" pipe cuts (side bars, top & bottom)

 - Once you have cut all your pieces start fitting the pipe pieces into the fittings.

-- You will connect the foot elbows with the 37″ pipes (the legs) and then connect 2 of the legs to one 17.5" pipe.
+- You will connect the foot elbows with the 37" pipes (the legs) and then connect 2 of the legs to one 17.5" pipe.

-- You will then connect the tees to the tops of the 37″ pieces and again connect the 17.5″ pipes to those.
+- You will then connect the tees to the tops of the 37" pieces and again connect the 17.5" pipes to those.

 - The slip side will go down into the tees and you will connect your towel bars to the other side.